-Another popular choice is M = n, the number of data points; in this case we also speak about leave-one-out cross-validation.
-This is a favored choice if computations are inexpensive - in particular for procedures that are linear in classifiers - then we do not have to compute the classification n times actually, but there is a numerical trick avoiding that
+Another popular choice is $M=\mathfrak{n}$, the number of data points; in this case we also speak about leave-one-out cross-validation.
+This is a favored choice if computations are inexpensive - in particular for procedures that are linear in classifiers - then we do not have to compute the classification \mathfrak{n} times actually, but there is a numerical trick avoiding that

 Cross-validation may be used not only for the overall evaluation of the classification rule, but also for fine tuning (that is, determination of certain parameters) of an estimated classification procedure.
-We will see this later on examples Nonparametric classification: density estimation and nearest neighbors kernel: $\int K(u) du = 1$ and also $K(u) \ge 0$
+We will see this later on examples

+Nonparametric Classification: Density Estimation and Nearest Neighbors kernel: $\int K(u) du = 1$ and also $K(u) \geqslant 0$